mcrossover97/rktmse/README.md

 ## 2. Reaktoro Installation

 The instructions to install Reaktoro can be found [here](https://reaktoro.org/installation.html).
-Please install Reaktoro using CMake.
-If Reaktoro is installed in a directory other than the default directory (`reaktoro/build/install`), change the configuration of the application's Makefile `rktmse.mk` by modifying `ADDITIONAL_INCLUDES`, `ADDITIONAL_LIBS`, and `LDFLAGS`, accordingly.
+Please install Reaktoro using CMake and change the configuration of the application's Makefile (`rktmse.mk`), modifying `ADDITIONAL_INCLUDES`, `ADDITIONAL_LIBS`, and `LDFLAGS` with respect to Reaktoro install directory.
 After installing Reaktoro, remove the Eigen library located in the moose environment:
 ```
 cd /path/to/conda/envs/moose/libmesh/include
 rm -rf Eigen